crufter/jsonlang/README.md

 jsonlang
 ========
-JSONLang is the most retarded scripting language ever intended for actual use.
+JSONLang is the silliest scripting language ever intended for actual use.

 Language specification:
 - I like turtles.